CHINESE FORGET-ME-NOT

 and the vagaries of the weather.

-To sow in pots/pockets: Place several seeds in a hole.
+Sowing in a pocket: Place several seeds in a hole.

-Broadcast sowing: Spread the seeds as homogeneously as possible over the entire surface to be sown.
+Sowing on the fly: Spread the seeds as evenly as possible over the entire area to be sown.